-Continuing Education Program.
-This program presents a variety of noncredit offerings on the main campus, west campus, and off-campus locations.
+Continuing Education Programs.
+This program presents a variety of noncredit offerings on the ASU Main campus, ASU West campus, and off-campus locations.
 These offerings are designed to assist practicing professional nurses in maintaining and enhancing their competencies, broadening their scientific knowledge base, and further developing their skills in the changing health care environment.
 Workshops, conferences, institutes, short evening courses, and special programs are offered at times convenient to the working professional.
 Some offerings are multidisciplinary and are also open to individuals in professions outside of nursing.

 Student Services.
 The Student Services Office in the College of Nursing provides academic advising, general advising, and referral to university resources.
-Prospective students with academic questions relating to the College of Nursing should contact the College of Nursing Student Services Office.
+Prospective students with academic questions relating to the College of Nursing should contact the College of Nursing Student Services Office at 480/965-2987.

 Scholarships and Financial Assistance.
-Information about scholarships and loan funds for nursing students may be obtained from the Student Financial Assistance Office, College of Nursing Office of Student Services, or the associate dean for graduate programs and research.
+Information about scholarships and loan funds for nursing students may be obtained from the Student Financial Assistance Office, College of Nursing Office of Student Services (call 480/965-2487) or the associate dean for graduate programs and research (call 480/965-3948).